undeconstructed/lek-retejo/content/ekparolu.md

 You will see a list containing five tests but you only need to do the first two:

 1. Unuaj paŝoj, klarigo
-2. Lingvaj testoj – solvu por fariĝi NEVO /NEVINO
+2. Lingvaj testoj – solvu por fariĝi NEVO/NEVINO

 You need to click on the first one, do it and then come back to the [Miaj studoj](https://edukado.net/klerigejo/14?m=superrigardo) page and do the 2nd one.
 For each test there are some documents to read which might or might not be useful for the test itself.